TheochemUI/eOn/docs/source/devdocs/parallel-potentials.md

 The Fortran kernels all declare `ProcessSerial` today.
-That matches how they were treated before the port -- they were on the old hard-coded thread-safety blacklist -- and it is deliberately the conservative starting point rather than a claim about the rewritten code: the kernels carry no mutable module state any more, so promoting one is a per-kernel exercise in checking the kernel and adding a test, not a sweeping change.
+That matches how they were treated before the port -- they were on the old hard-coded thread-safety blacklist -- and it is deliberately the conservative starting point.
+The kernels carry no mutable module state any more, so promoting one is a per-kernel exercise in checking the kernel and adding a test.

 The parallel check in NEB is:
 ```cpp